Iceyzz/RotomDex/README.md

 # RotomDex

+11/19/2019: ROTOMDEX WILL BE DOWN UNTIL THE FIRST WEEK OF DECEMBER DUE TO UNFORESEEN CIRCUMSTANCES, THE BOT WILL RETURN WITH UPDATED DATA INCLUDING SWORD AND SHIELD

 | Command Syntax | Command information |
 | -------- | -------- |
 | #info<br/> (#info, #info @user)   | Displays Nickname, Game, Status, Roles, Account creation date, and server join date.   |